Shopping Aspen: Where to Find Designers, Local Products, Treasures

 Emporium And Flying Circus offers a fun-loving shopping experience paired with local artists and crafters.
 The store sits in an old Victorian miners cabin and features over 70 artists and vendors.
 It’s so special, it ranks among the must-sees when shopping Aspen.

 When visiting, browse a collection of products and special creations.
-Examples include fine arts, home goods, gourmet foods, handcrafted jewelry, bags, glasswork, stonework and more.
+Examples include fine arts, home goods, gourmet foods, handcrafted jewelry, bags, glasswork and stonework.
 Everything in the store is handmade, remade, recycled and upcycled, ensuring no two pieces are the same.

 In addition to books, Explore Booksellers sells special gifts, cards and journals.
 To discover a new author, check out the selection of Indie titles in bestsellers, kids and reading-group picks.